find your therapist

 Initially we focus on the issues or concerns that brought you into therapy.
 We would then work together at revealing and resolving the unconscious factors or the life issues that contribute to these problems.
 This might involve work with complexes and shadow, elements that frequently get expressed through some form of conflict, for example difficulties at work, problematic relationships, or creativity blocks.
 Sometimes it might include dream analysis where we explore the symbols and hidden meanings of your dreams or imaginings.

-WORKING WITH adolescents & children
+WORKING WITH adolescents

-Children and adolescents may benefit from therapy if they are experiencing struggles at home or in school, when there are issues with problematic behaviours or if they are experiencing challenges in their peer relationships.
+Adolescents may benefit from therapy if they are experiencing struggles at home or in school, when there are issues with problematic behaviours or if they are experiencing challenges in their peer relationships.
 Children respond in varying ways to developmental stresses, traumas, or adjustments to major life changes such as divorce or loss.
 An integral part of any child’s journey is the development of ego-strength and an independent personality.
 However, events or circumstances that children are not developmentally equipped to handle can overwhelm the emerging ego, often creating a web of seemingly unrelated problems.

 Adolescents face a unique range of experiences and challenges and often need support around understanding their feelings as well as navigating the challenges and choices that come with greater freedom and increased responsibility.
 Developmentally adolescents are not fully developed in their cortical capacity, consequently this can increase risky or impulsive behaviors, adding to their already substantial stressors.
 Once a positive rapport is established, adolescents can benefit enormously in being able to talk openly with a trusted adult.